New Car, New Loan, No Problem: 5 Car Tips to Help You Save Money

 Dealers often have markups applied by their lending partners that benefit the lender and the dealer… but not you.
 To avoid that, make sure you do your homework and search around.
 Even if the dealer is offering an appealing promotion, make sure to research.
 Tools like Lending Tree can help you make financial comparisons.

-Not Getting Preapproved Financing Before You Start Shopping
+Not Getting Preapproved Financing Before Shopping

 Pre-approval is an important car loan tip for multiple reasons.
 Firstly, it is a great way to keep your search in budget.
 Getting pre-approval means you have approval for a loan of a certain amount which means you are going to have to shop for whatever fits into that budget.
 This avoids any “falling in love” with a car with a price you’ll regret in the long run because you were just looking blindly.
 It will also greatly help you in the negotiation because the Dealer will be forced to match your pre-approval or do better.